 Mixture of cash, 'in-kind’ beneﬁts and fee waiver.

 Contact the Bursary Team at University.Bursary@chester.ac.uk for more information about the Care Leavers Bursary.

 Working in partnership with Young Carers organisations locally, this bursary is available for eligible young carers.

 Contact Martina Ferrari at email@example.com for more information about the Young Adult Carers Bursary.

 Our Faculty of Science and Engineering is based at Thornton Science Park just outside Chester.
 Formerly the site of the Shell Technology, Exploration and Research Centre, the campus continues the legacy of innovation in science and engineering in the North West.

 The 66-acre site features purpose-built laboratories and industrial facilities to provide the best practical experience and learning opportunities.
-There are up-to-date computer facilities featuring fully licensed engineering, design and development software, Windows and Mac computer suites and a dedicated Games Zone in the on-site Sutton library.
+There are up-to-date computer facilities featuring fully licensed engineering, design and development software, Windows and Mac computer suites, a dedicated Games Zone and the on-site Sutton library.

 Outside of lectures and practical sessions, you can make use of a variety of recreational spaces including a coffee bar and restaurant, fitness centre and all-weather pitch.
 A free shuttle bus is provided to transport students to and from Parkgate Road Campus, Chester.

 Thornton is a working science park with a number of science and technology-based companies located on site, so students have the opportunity to gain a first-hand insight into working in a professional and career-focused environment.

 The University has an award winning Careers and Employability service which provides a variety of employability-enhancing experiences; through the curriculum; through employer contact and through tailored group sessions and individual information, advice and guidance.